Design for healthy behaviour

 Hi, my name is Marleen Offringa.
 I am a master student Industrial Design Engineering at the University of Twente.
 After completing my Bachelor’s degree in Industrial Design, I was eager to gain deeper insight into Industrial Design and the research in this field.
-A topic I find most interesting is “Designing for Healthy Behavior”.
+The topic I find most interesting is “Designing for Healthy Behaviour”.

 For many people, their daily intake of sugar is too high which has a negative effect on their general health and wellbeing.
 Limiting the intake of sugar containing beverages can be a solution to this problem.
 During my study I explored this topic in a case study.
-Following the ‘design for healthy behavior framework’ (that is based on the ‘transtheoretical model of behavior change’, or ‘stages of change model’) three different products were designed for three different phases of behavioral change:
+Following the ‘design for healthy behaviour framework’ (that is based on the ‘trans theoretical model of behaviour change’, or ‘stages of change model’) three different products were designed for three different phases of behavioural change:

 Phase I: (raising awareness)